mattumland/responsive-transaction-ui/README.md

 tailwind
 headless ui

+create env variable with the base url make a sample env

 ## Design & Wireframe
 I used backpack branding (colors, logo, fonts - derived from inspecting the site) and design to develop a basic design system.
 From there I created simple wireframe, starting with a mobile and then desktop view.